The falsehood that nicotine use relieves stress is almost as destructive as the tease of "just one" or "just once."

 According to a once secret 1983 Brown & Williamson research memo, "People smoke to maintain nicotine levels" and "stress robs the body of nicotine, implying a smoker smokes more in times of stress due to withdrawal, not to relax."

-Said differently, stress causes withdrawal's onset.
+Said differently, stress accelerates withdrawal's onset.
 Sadly, what those million ex-smokers did on 9/11 was to fall prey to durable wanting satisfaction memories created by an actively feeding nicotine addict in need.

 The physiological effects of stress cause urine to turn more acidic.
 Urine acidification accelerates elimination of nicotine from the bloodstream, forcing early replenishment.
 Additionally, nicotine itself is an alkaloid and extremely sensitive to acids.